 Generally, ski area management will compile a comprehensive report concerning the nature, location, and causes of a major ski accident, particularly one involving area employees.
 But you may not be provided a complete copy of the accident file without legal representation.
 Many ski area operators will only produce the complete file in response to a subpoena from an attorney.
 A successful claim for ski area negligence usually involves serious damages – the exceptions which allow a claim to be brought also tend to produce catastrophic injuries.
 Medical expenses for internal injuries and broken bones can easily run into six-figures.

-The nature of the injuries suffered in a many ski accidents often means expensive treatment and rehabilitation are needed over a long-term period.
+The nature of the injuries suffered in many ski accidents often means expensive treatment and rehabilitation are needed over a long-term period.
 Other expenses which arise include future medical expenses, often coupled with a loss of income if the victim was previously employed.
-Usually the worst parts of the injury are the pain, the difficulty during recovery, and permanent physical impairment.
+Usually, the worst parts of the injury are the pain, the difficulty during recovery, and permanent physical impairment.
 The injured skier may seek compensation from the ski area operator for all of these losses.